ds2/docker-templates/cicd/tca11/README.md

 I use their base image <https://hub.docker.com/r/jetbrains/teamcity-agent> to create an agent with java 15.

+The current problem is that the TCA does not allow any Java version greater than 12.
+So, maybe you should ignore this image for now until a newer LTS version of Java is available and supported by TCA.

+*) TCA = TeamCity Agent

 ## How to build

     docker build -t tca15:latest .